West Papua Information Kit

 Transmigration - a racial cleansing scheme

 Transmigration is a term Indonesia uses to describe its colonial policy of exporting its own population from Asia to a colony like West Papua in the Pacific to slowly eliminate the colonised cultures and people.
 How many hundreds of thousands of people have been killed by the Indonesian military is not known, but that the Melanesian population of Western Papua is now a quarter or less of the Eastern side of the island is certain.
-See transmigration for further detail

 The population chart presented here suggests that from 1966 to 2000 PNG Melanesian population enjoy an average population growth of 4.47% while West Papua's growth was 1.4% or a quarter of PNG's.
 Given the Indonesian government transferring of nearly a million people from Asia to this Pacific island during the same period; there is an apparant willingness by the successive Indonesian governments to see the elimination of Papuan populations and cultures.
 The Indonesian failure to support indigenous languages further supports an apparant willingness to continue a genocidal policy.
 See genocide for further detail